Skiwa/jhaegman.com-old-/README.md

-# Jhaegman.com
+# jhaegman.com

-Personal website, full-page angular app with GSAP animations.
+[Personal website](https://www.jhaegman.com), full-page angular app with GSAP animations.

 `ng serve` to run it in dev mode
 `ng build` to build it